-The 2017 summer season highlights Midori’s versatility with performances of orchestral and chamber works by Tchaikovsky, Schubert and Dvořák in the USA, Canada and Japan.
+The 2017/18 season highlights Midori’s versatility with performances of orchestral and chamber works by such composers as Tchaikovsky, Bernstein, Hindemith, Brahms, Schubert and Enescu in Europe, Asia, North and South America.
 The DVD of her highly-acclaimed interpretation of J.S.
-Bach’s Sonatas and Partitas for Solo Violin will also be released.
+Bach’s Sonatas and Partitas for Solo Violin was also released.
 In the recording, filmed at Köthen Castle where Bach served as Kapellmeister, Midori unites her technical and expressive mastery with her historic and emotional insight into the composer, providing the viewer with a multidimensional experience of Bach’s music.

 Midori not only brings a fresh perspective to established standards for violin but also ceaselessly strives to expand the repertoire, including through the creation of new works.
 Midori inspired Peter Eötvös to compose the violin concerto DoReMi, which she then recorded with Eötvös and the Orchestre Philharmonique de Radio France.
 The 2016 CD joins her diverse discography that includes sonatas by Bloch, Janáček and Shostakovich performed with pianist Özgür Aydin, and a 2013 Grammy Award-winning recording of Hindemith’s violin concerto with Christoph Eschenbach conducting the NDR Symphony Orchestra.